SampleEnvironment/SECoP/protocol/specification/schemata.rst

 ``name``
   The entity's unique name.
 ``version``
-  The version of the definition, as a simple integer.
+  The revision of this definition, as a simple integer.
 ``link``
   A URL linking to the description of the entity.
 Optional.
 ``description``